dtreiber18/Meeting-Manager-Production/Docs/ProductSpecification.md

-# Meeting Minutes AI - Product Specifications
+# Meeting Manager - Product Specification

 ## Overview

-The Meeting Minutes AI is a comprehensive N8N-based automation system that processes meeting notes from various sources, extracts structured information using Claude AI, and automatically manages the resulting tasks, contacts, and calendar items through specialized sub-workflows.
+The Meeting Manager is a modern, enterprise-grade meeting management application designed for comprehensive meeting lifecycle management.
+Built with Angular 17+ frontend and Spring Boot 3.x backend, it provides professional meeting management capabilities with AI-powered features and external system integrations.

 ## System Architecture